FarronF/limerick-council-meetings/meetings/2018/06/26-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly meeting of Municipal District of Adare-Rathkeale - 8th May 2018.md

 Adare for housing provision would allow for some serviced sites to be provided to local

-people who can’t afford the high cost of buidling sites in the area.--- 4
+people who can’t afford the high cost of buidling sites in the area.
+---
+4

 **5.**